-There have been no material changes to the Company's internal control over financial reporting, except for controls implemented related to the recognition and reporting of product revenue and cost of product revenue, during the most recent fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no material changes to the Company's internal control over financial reporting during the most recent fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

 PART II.
 OTHER INFORMATION